techidaily/site-iphone-unlock/source/_posts/passfab-apple-iphone-7-backup-unlocker-top-4-alternatives-drfone-by-drfone-ios.md

 ![find my iphone](https://images.wondershare.com/drfone/article/2021/09/unlock-iphone-13-6.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 That's it.
 You will have wiped and unlocked your Apple iPhone 7 and it will start with factory settings.
 Note that this works only if the Apple iPhone 7 was connected to Find My in the first place.
 If not, then you always have Dr.Fone - Screen Unlock (iOS) to help you out.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/_dOmuXhsV6Y?si=aT6vgPbDx4ajjvdr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### II.III Put The Apple iPhone 7 in Recovery Mode